Baker, Missouri: 2000 census

 There were two households, neither of which had children under the age of 18 living with them, one of which was a married couple living together, and one of which was a non-family.
 One household was made up of an individual living alone who was 65 years of age or older.
 The average household size was 2.50 and the average family size was 4.00.

-In the village, the population was spread out, with one person aged 19, one between 20 and 24, two persons between 45 and 54, and one person who was between 65 and 74 years of age.
+The age distribution was one person aged 19, one between 20 and 24, two persons between 45 and 54, and one person between 65 and 74 years of age.
 The median age was 47.5 years.
 There were three female inhabitants and two male inhabitants.
-All five residents are 18 years or older.
+All five residents were 18 years or older.

 The median income for a household and a family in the village was $177,361.
 Males had a median income of $100,000 versus $79,631 for females.
 The per capita income for the village was $182,000.
 The single family was not below the poverty line.

+Education

+It is in the Richland R-I School District.